thomas-young-2013/open-box/README.md

 ## OpenBox: Generalized and Efficient Blackbox Optimization System.
 OpenBox is an efficient and generalized blackbox optimization (BBO) system, which owns the following characteristics:
-1. Basic BBO algorithms.
-2. BBO with constraints.
+1. BBO with any number of objectives and constraints.
-3. BBO with multiple objectives.
-4. BBO with transfer learning.
+2. BBO with transfer learning.
-5. BBO with distributed parallelization.
+3. BBO with distributed parallelization.
-6. BBO with multi-fidelity acceleration.
+4. BBO with multi-fidelity acceleration.
-7. BBO with early stops.
+5. BBO with early stops.

 ## Deployment Artifacts